 And when I went back to the doctor, I just wish he had said:

-“But Doc, I am not looking to build muscle, I am supposed to take off the edge, feel more calm and a better mood, exhibit less stress and depression!”
+“But Doc, I am not looking to build muscle, I am supposed to take off the edge, feel calmer and a better mood, exhibit less stress and depression!”

-“That is what I am telling you son, all I want you to try is to learn how to strength train, and by getting stronger, I mean your entire body as you can from squats, deadlifts, pushups, presses, chin-ups and barbell rows.
+“That is what I am telling you, son, all I want you to try is to learn how to strength train, and by getting stronger, I mean your entire body as you can from squats, deadlifts, pushups, presses, chin-ups, and barbell rows.
 Once you start to get stronger in your body, you will get stronger in your mind.
-You need strength son, strength of body and strength of mind, and a strong body is going to be a much better vehicle for a strong mind.
+You need strength son, the strength of body, and strength of mind and a strong body is going to be a much better vehicle for a strong mind.
 Strong minds live in strong bodies.”

 In defense of that doctor and many others that prescribe anti-depressants like water running out of a faucet, they probably have no clue that strength training could ever help any of their patients to deal with their depression.